 - The Ministers of the Word read or sing or act out the First Reading, Responsorial Psalm, Gospel Acclamation, and Gospel and teach the children the correct responses to participate fully in the Liturgy.

 - As the Nicene Creed ends in the Church, the children pray the Creed, line up, and return to the church for the Liturgy of the Eucharist.
 The children will quietly enter the church during the Prayers of the Faithful or the Offertory hymn.

 - The time of the Children’s Liturgy of the Word will match the adult Liturgy of the Word in the Church every Sunday, so between 15 and 20 minutes.
 Everyone will be back in the church for the Liturgy of the Eucharist.

 - All of the adult Ministers for Children's Liturgy of the Word are background checked through a national database by the Diocese of Raleigh.
 Teen assistants are welcome to help under the direct supervision of a background checked adult who is 24 or older.

-There are family resources on the Elementary Faith Formation page.
+There are family resources on the Elementary Faith Formation page and USCCB website.
 Another resource for young children is a Wake County Library program: wakesmartstart.org/program/imagination-library.
 It is a free book a month program for children younger than 5 years old that Catholic Charities recommends.